-GRADskills is a suite of workshops and activities designed specifically for research postgraduate students (i.e. PhD, MPhil), delivered by the Centre for Education Enhancement and Development (CEED) for St Leonard's.
+GRADskills is a suite of workshops and activities designed specifically for research postgraduate students (i.e. PhD, MPhil), delivered by the Centre for Education Enhancement and Development (CEED) for St Leonard's College.

 We aim to support the development of all research postgraduate students at the University of St Andrews, to improve their research capability and widen their employability inside and outside of academia.

 You can request a place on any workshop using the University's online booking system: Personal Development Management System (PDMS).
-Here is a link to a video which explains how to use PDMS to find and book on workshops, and access and print off your training record.
-To find GRADskills workshops, select "Show all courses", and then filter by Audience, selecting "PG Research".
-Workshops are listed chronologically.
+Here is a link to a video which explains how to use PDMS to find and book on workshops, and access and print your training record.

 All workshops can be found under the GRADskills programme on PDMS.
 Here you will be able to see workshops that are open for booking (hyperlinked) as well as those that have run in the past.